NYUAD-Core-Bioinformatics/MIMI/README.md

 ## Citation
 If you use MIMI in your research, please cite:
-[Add citation information here]
+[N. Rahiman, M. Ochsenkuen, S.A.
+Amin, and K.C.
+Gunsalus.
+BioRXiV 2025]

-## Support
+## Source Code
-For issues and feature requests, please visit our [GitHub repository](https://github.com/NYUAD-Core-Bioinformatics/MIMI).
+The MIMI code base and helper scripts are available from the [**MIMI GitHub repository**](https://github.com/NYUAD-Core-Bioinformatics/MIMI).
+For questions, issues and feature requests, please use the [Github feedback system].